ArturDBW/EntMoviesApp/README.md

 ## Description

-Web application with movies and TV series.
+Web application with movies and TV series

 ## Technologies
 - React